steveoro/goggles_admin2/docs/data_fix_refactoring_and_enhancement.md

 1. Handle any other layoutType as the JSON layoutType 2, by using a dedicated strategy class that converts the data hash to the expected structure.
 This way we could reuse the same controller actions as before with minimal changes.

-2. Create a new controller for each layoutType, with its own actions and logic.
+2. Consider creating a new controller for each layoutType, with its own actions and logic.
 We could reuse most of the views and components, but we'll need new implementations.

 ## About the "layoutType 2" result structure and how it's being used: